Jajce: Bosnian War

 At the beginning of the Bosnian War, Jajce was inhabited by people from all ethnic groups, and was situated at a junction between areas of the Bosnian Serb majority to the north, Bosniak majority areas to the southeast and Bosnian Croat majority areas to the southwest.

 At the end of April and the beginning of May 1992, almost all ethnic Serbs fled or were expelled to the territory under Republika Srpska control.
 In the summer of 1992, the Army of Republika Srpska (VRS) started heavy bombardment of the town.
 Jajce was defended by Croat (HVO) and Bosniak (ARBiH) forces with two separate command lines, but fell to Serb forces on 29 October.
 Retreating forces were joined by a column of 30,000 to 40,000 civilian refugees, stretching 10 mi towards Travnik, under VRS sniping and shelling.
 Shrader defined it as "the largest and most wretched single exodus" of the Bosnian War.

 Bosniak refugees resettled in Central Bosnia, while Croats moved either to Croatia or closer to the Croatian border due to rising tensions.
 By November 1992 the pre-war population of Jajce had shrunk from 45,000 to just several thousand.

 In the following weeks, all mosques and Catholic churches in Jajce were demolished.
 It is presumed that the Orthodox church was demolished on 10–11 October by members of the so-called "Krajina Brigade" within the Army of BiH.
 The VRS converted the town's Franciscan monastery into a prison and its archives, museum collections and artworks were looted; the monastery church was completely destroyed.
 By 1992, all religious buildings in Jajce had been destroyed, except for two mosques whose perilous positioning on a hilltop had made them unsuitable for demolition.

 Jajce was re-captured together with Bosanski Petrovac in mid-September 1995 during Operation Mistral 2 by the Croatian Defence Council (HVO), after VRS forces had evacuated the Serb population.
 Jajce became part of the Federation of Bosnia and Herzegovina according to the Dayton Agreement.
 Returning Bosniaks were at first blocked by a mob of Croats in early August 1996, which according to US diplomat Robert Gelbard was personally led by convicted Bosnian Croat war criminal Dario Kordić.
-Bosniak refugees were able to return peacefully only a few weeks after, being accompanied by many more.
+Bosniak refugees were able to return peacefully only a few weeks later, being accompanied by many more.
 Dario Kordić surrendered and was flown to the Hague following political pressure on Zagreb, particularly by the United States.

 A significant number of Serb refugees settled in Brčko while the rest settled in Mrkonjić Grad, Šipovo, and Banja Luka.